projectbarbel/barbelsite/docs/events.md

  6. `EventType.UPDATEFINISHED`, when the update operation for journal was completed, once per save operation, both way
  7. `EventType.RELEASELOCK`, when `BarbelHisto` finishes the updating cycle, synchronous post
  8. The `EventType.RETRIEVEDATA` event is posted each time when clients retrieve data from `BarbelHisto`.
+ 9. The `EventType.ONLOADOPERATION` event is posted each time when clients load data into `BarbelHisto` using the `load` operation.
+ 10. The `EventType.UNONLOADOPERATION` event is posted each time when clients unload data from `BarbelHisto` using the `unload` operation.

 Events 2-7 are posted in exactly that order in an update operation performed by the `save()` method of `BarbelHisto`.
 ## Event handler methods